Arya-pp/Movieticket_booking-project/Client/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
-Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.
+Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project. -->

+# 🎟️ Movie Ticket Booking App

+A full-stack web application for browsing movies, watching trailers, and booking tickets.

+## 🚀 Features

+- ✨ User authentication with Clerk
+- 🎬 View and explore movies with details and trailers
+- 🪑 Select and book seats
+- 🛠️ Admin dashboard for managing shows and bookings
+- 🌐 Fully responsive UI using Tailwind CSS
+- ☁️ Deployment-ready on Vercel

+## 🛠️ Tech Stack

+**Frontend:**

+- React.js + Vite
+- Tailwind CSS
+- Axios
+- React Router
+- Clerk for auth
+- React Player

+**Backend:**

+- Node.js
+- Express.js
+- MongoDB (with Mongoose)
+- Clerk Auth Middleware
+- Vercel Serverless Functions

+---

+## 📁 Project Structure